frectures/public/Notes.md

 ## Bugs

 1. Pieces can be rotated into the border
-   - Rotation + horizontal movement destroys the border
+   - Quick rotations destroy the border
 2. When the current piece is close to the ground, penalty lines “grow into them”
    - What should happen instead?
 Not trivial!
 3. When removing `n` lines:
    - All lines are copied down correctly, but
-   - The top `n` lines remain where they are
+   - The top `n` lines are clones of the first line

 ## Missing features